Search

 Although I don’t think taking on the entire Bible is the best strategy, that doesn’t mean you can’t do it.

-It’s really time that limits us, not the amount of information.
+It’s time that limits us, not the amount of information.

-That way you’ll get the best benefits that the science of Bible memorization shows is possible.
-And the best possible wisdom.
+By getting started with small and focused goals, you’ll get the best benefits that the science of Bible memorization shows is possible.
+And you’ll be able to reflect on the best possible wisdom for solace, insight and personal growth.

-If you’d like more help, grab my FREE Memory Improvement Course now:
+If you’d like more help with the most powerful memory techniques available, grab my FREE Memory Improvement Course now:

 Free Memory Improvement Course